 Just then I heard someone squealing at her.
 “Riyah, come on in!”
 She withdrew her gaze and almost tripped turning around, her arms stretched forward searching for…searching for something to grip?
-She held on to the edge of the wall and moved slowly towards the window when her feet hit the rim of a flower pot and she fell this time.
-I couldn’t understand what was all that, was she playing blind folded?
-Just then a lady walked in grabbing her by waist, and shouting “The rain has stopped and no, there is going to be no rainbow appearing now”.
-She was searching for the lady’s eyes, chuckling a little she whispered with a voice so delicate, I feared it would split before reaching her ears.
-I couldn’t hear what she said, no…my brain wouldn’t comprehend.
-I was shamelessly looking into her eyes, not out of curiosity but affection now as I rewind what I heard.
+She held onto the edge of the wall, and moved slowly towards the window where her feet hit the rim of a flower pot and she fell this time.
+I couldn’t understand what was all that.
+Was she playing blindfolded?
+Just then a lady walked in grabbing her by waist and shouting, “The rain has stopped and no, there is going to be no rainbow appearing now.”
+She was searching for the lady’s eyes, chuckling a little she whispered with a voice so delicate, I feared it would split before reaching the ears.
+I couldn’t hear what she said, no, my brain wouldn’t comprehend.
+I was brazenly looking into her eyes; not out of curiosity but affection now, as I rewind what I heard.
 “You could have lied mama, you know how these eyes show me nothing but darkness, yet my brain still tries to drench colours into it, with the thought of rainbows.
 Did the sun return yet?”

-Its been three months, she still doesn’t know the presence of her admirer.
+It’s been three months, yet she still doesn’t know the presence of her admirer.
 I look across my window at her every day now, not with a hope to be noticed but a hope to see her eyes reflect a smile.
-A smile, rushed with colour that tricks me to believe there is still light in them, there has always been.
+A smile; rushed with colour that tricks me to believe that there is still light in them, there has always been.